 - 1. Players in 5U, 6U, 7U and 8U Divisions will receive participation awards at the season's end, provided that their team's volunteer requirements are met. - 2.
-Trophies or medals are available on the last game day for 14U, 12U, and 10U Divisions, to the teams finishing in first, second, and third place in each division or bracket of a division. - 3.
+Trophies or medals are available on the last game day for competitive divisions depending on their success in Region playoff tournaments or League standings, whichever applies. - 3.
 Standings will be posted on the region website.
 No standings or games results are kept or published for 5U, 6U, 7U and 8U divisions.